The EU pigmeat sector had been in serious difficulty for a number of months due to a combination of factors, including:

-The way forward requires in-depth reflection, as present difficulties go beyond the seasonal fluctuations of the pig cycle.
+The way forward required in-depth reflection, as prevailing difficulties went beyond the seasonal fluctuations of the pig cycle.

 Against this background, Commissioner Wojciechowski announced the creation of a European Pigmeat Reflection Group.
-This is a series of joint meetings of the pigmeat section of the Civil Dialogue Group for Animal Products, and the animal products section of the CMO Expert Group took place from March 2022 to January 2023.
+A series of joint meetings of the pigmeat section of the Civil Dialogue Group for Animal Products, and the animal products section of the CMO Expert Group took place from March 2022 to January 2023.

 Reflection group meetings

 Five plenary meetings were planned in 2022.
-Each meeting is dedicated to a specific topic and its output is shared on this webpage for the benefit of all.
-The five meeting reports will flow into a final report with possible recommendations.
+Each meeting was dedicated to a specific topic and its output was shared on this webpage for the benefit of all.
+The five meeting reports contributed to the final report with 26 recommendations.